 - Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - Over-allotment transactions involve sales by the underwriters of the common units in excess of the number of units the underwriters are obligated to purchase, which creates a syndicate short position.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of units over-allotted by the underwriters is not greater than the number of units they may purchase in the over-allotment option.
+In a covered short position, the number of units over-allotment option.
 In a naked short position, the number of units involved is greater than the number of units in the over-allotment option.
 The underwriters may close out any short position by either exercising their over-allotment option and/or purchasing common units in the open market. - Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of the common units to close out the short position, the underwriters will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which they may purchase common units through the over-allotment option.
-If the underwriters sell more common units than could be covered by the over-allotment option, a naked short position can only be closed out by buying common units in the open market.
+If the underwriters sell more common units than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying common units in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Penalty bids permit the underwriters to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.